 First Aid For Emotional Hurt

 We all feel pain when we lose a loved one, but there are positive steps you can take to aid healing in the grieving process.
-This is intended to be a warm and comforting guide to help you through your fried – things to do, when there’s nothing to be done.
-Here’s some thoughts on helping you manage:
+This is intended to be a warm and comforting guide to help you through your fried – things to do when there’s nothing to be done.
+Here are some thoughts on helping you manage:

 Accept The Loss Of Your Loved One

 - You can expect to be in shock for a while.

 - You may struggle to believe and disbelieve this could happen

 - Accept it.